suPAR in Surgery

 In a cohort of 518 elective colorectal cancer patients, preoperative measurement of the suPAR level was performed.
 In multivariate analyses adjusted for age, sex, tumor classification, and localization, suPAR was significantly associated with mortality, HR 1.74 (1.33-2.26; p<0.0001).
 In addition, the suPAR level was associated with tumor stage and localization; and in colon cancer patients the suPAR level was significantly higher compared to rectal cancer patients5.
 The same cohort was also followed in another study, in which the suPAR plasma level was found to be an independent prognostic marker6.

 To identify risk patients among elective colon cancer patients the suPAR level was studied.
-In patients receiving blood transfusion during surgery, the suPAR level was higher, and a significant association between the suPAR level and postoperative infections was shown.
-Occurrence of pneumonia was significantly associated with the suPAR level, but any significant association with other infectious complications could not be found7.
+In patients receiving a blood transfusion during surgery, the suPAR level was higher, and a significant association between the suPAR level and posto-perative infections was shown.
+The occurrence of pneumonia was significantly associated with the suPAR level, but any significant association with other infectious complications could not be found7.

 In patients with gastric cancer, the suPAR level was significantly higher compared to healthy controls (2.3 ng/mL ± 0.77), and the suPAR level was significantly higher in cancer patients with metastatic disease (7.0 ng/mL ± 6.1) than in patients with no metastases (4.8 ng/mL ± 4.4).
 In the group of patients with a suPAR value above 5.2 ng/mL, the mortality was significantly increased8.